S8A/s8a.github.io/_drafts/links-and-thoughts-005.md

 {: .fst-italic.ps-4.border-start.border-5}

 And why do women hunt to a much lesser extent than men?
 While men's physical advantages over women certainly play a role, Inquisitive Bird explains that the biggest factor is that only women can breastfeed.
 In small-scale societies, the average woman would have multiple children, each of which she would have to breastfeed for up to three years, limiting her ability to go on hunting trips or generally face danger, and thus the natural division of labor results in women dedicating themselves to other childcare activities as well.

+---

+## Footnotes

+[^fn-1]: I hesitated to add images to previous articles because this is a [GitHub Pages](https://pages.github.com/) website, which means it's basically a Git repository that GitHub serves on the web.
+It's common knowledge that it's not a good idea to store binary blobs like bitmap images on Git repositories; check the answers to [this StackOverflow question](https://stackoverflow.com/questions/4697216/is-git-good-with-binary-files) and [this other question](https://stackoverflow.com/questions/53647783/is-there-a-difference-between-how-git-stores-text-and-binary-files) to know more.
+That's why I only uploaded the cover image for each post and nothing else.
+To solve my dilemma, this time I simply used the image URL from the source.
+I didn't do this on previous posts because I wanted to minimize page loading time, but now I think that the slight negative impact is not worth the concern.